anki-code/xontrib-prompt-bar/README.md

 Features:

+* Zero dependencies.
+You don't need to install additional packages.

 * Clear concept.
 The bar is a delimiter and information panel.
 Three attention aspects: command line and path, output, sections with additional info.

 * The command beginning has fixed position to have a large command line every time and avoid mess of attention.